govuk-one-login/mobile-android-one-login-app/docs/developer-setup/github-authentication.md

 - `gpr.user`: The developer's Github account name.
 Associated with the `GITHUB_ACTOR` environment variable.
 - `gpr.token`: The developer's Personal Access Token (PAT), generated in the [Github developer settings].
 Associated with the `GITHUB_TOKEN` environment variable.
+This token must only have the `packages:read` permission, as the github workflow files handle uploading artefacts.

 The proceeding command outputs the existing Personal Access Token, if the [Github Command-Line Interface (CLI) tool] is installed: